 As much linguistic diversity as there is in Nagaland, hardly any other diversity in India will be.
 Naga people use about 36 different languages and dialects.
-The major languages here are Angami, Aao, Chang, Konyak, Lotha, Sangmat and Sema.
+The major languages here are Angami, Aao, Chang, Konyak, Lotha, Sangmat, and Sema.
 The majority of the people of Nagaland speak Indian English which is the official language of this state.

 Nagaland is known as “the only predominantly Baptist state in the world” and “the most Baptist state in the world”.
-Christianity is the predominant religion in the state with about 98% of Naga people are Christian, while only 7.7% are Hindu and 0.5% are Muslims.
+Christianity is the predominant religion in the state with about 98% of Naga people being Christian, while only 7.7% are Hindu and 0.5% are Muslims.

 The ethnicity of Nagaland is a mixture of many tribes and sub-tribe groups, this community dates back to very ancient times.
 The social structure of all Naga tribe groups is different from one to another.
 The customs, festivals, and beliefs of all communities make them different from each other.
 The Naga community has a rich cultural heritage.
-They have been living harmoniously in the state for centuries, ethnic communities have developed a vibrant stage of cultural mobility here.
+They have been living harmoniously in the state for centuries, and ethnic communities have developed a vibrant stage of cultural mobility here.